w3c/wcag-act-rules/content/index.md

 # contributors:
 # - name: Contributor 1
 # - name: Contributor 2
+type_of_guidance: false
+footer: ""
 github:
   repository: w3c/wcag-act-rules
-  path: content/index.md
+  path: content/about.md
-footer: > # Text in footer in HTML
-  <p> This is the text in the footer </p>
 ---

 {::nomarkdown}
 {% include box.html type="start" title="Summary" class="" %}
 {:/}

+WCAG 2 Test Rules describe how to test conformance to Web Content Accessibility Guideline (WCAG) success criteria.
+They are primarily for developers of evaluation tools and test methodologies.
+Guidance for others is in Understanding WCAG and WCAG Techniques.
+To learn more, see: [WCAG Overview](https://www.w3.org/WAI/standards-guidelines/wcag/), [All WCAG 2 Guidance](https://www.w3.org/WAI/standards-guidelines/wcag/docs/), [About WCAG 2 Test Rules](https://www.w3.org/WAI/standards-guidelines/act/rules/about/).

-This page lists [Accessibility Conformance Testing (ACT) Rules](https://www.w3.org/WAI/standards-guidelines/act/) formally published by the W3C Accessibility Guidelines Working Group (AGWG).
-Further rules are in development and will be published on this page once completed.
+This page lists [WCAG 2 Test Rules](https://www.w3.org/WAI/standards-guidelines/act/) formally published by the W3C Accessibility Guidelines Working Group (AGWG).
+Additional Rules are in development and will be published on this page when completed

 {::nomarkdown}
 {% include box.html type="end" %}
 {:/}

-## List of WCAG ACT Rules
+## Test Rules

+These Test Rules have been approved by the Accessibility Guidelines Working Group.
+They are fully implemented in at least one evaluation tool or methodology.

 * [HTML page has non-empty title](/standards-guidelines/act/rules/html-page-non-empty-title-2779a5/)
 * [Image has non-empty accessible name](/standards-guidelines/act/rules/image-non-empty-accessible-name-23a2a8/)